idahogurl/vs-code-prettier-eslint/README.md

 - Open User or Workspace settings
   - On Windows/Linux - File > Preferences > Settings
   - On macOS - Code > Preferences > Settings
-- Search for `"Format on "` and enable `"Format on Save"`.
+- Start typing `Format on` and select it
+- Check `Format on Save` (found mid-page in the right panel)
-- Ensure both `"Format on Input"` and `"Format on Paste"` are disabled.
-They are not supported functionality.
+- Ensure both `Format on Input` and `Format on Paste` are disabled.
+They are not supported functionality
-- Afterward, the file should format automatically once you save it.
+- Afterward, the file should format automatically once you save it